-FUES advances considerably the latest methods to solve discrete-continuous dynamic models proposed in both Fella (2014) and Iskhakov et al. (2017).
+FUES advances the latest methods to solve discrete-continuous dynamic models proposed in both Fella (2014) and Iskhakov et al. (2017).
 These methods can successfully compute the upper envelope of the choice-specific value functions but, as mentioned, they rely on the monotonicity of the optimal policy functions.
 While Iskhakov et al. (2017) does not suggest any way to circumvent non-monotonicity, Fella (2014) identifies optimal points by using the numerical solution of the Bellman equation in non-concave regions of the value correspondence.
 Doing so, however, can be computationally costly and thus impractical to use in problems with multiple states and large grids.
 In this respect, our method advances the literature in three ways.
 First, FUES does not require the monotonicity of any of the policy functions.
 Second, we prove the efficacy of FUES in the general case, which implies that FUES can be applied as a black-box method to identify upper envelopes.
-Third, FUES is considerably easier to implement and does not require knowing the shape of the policy functions, which is very useful in large, high-dimensional models.
+Third, FUES is considerably easier to implement and does not require knowing the shape of the policy functions or the gradient of the value function.2

 Turning to the broader literature, the scan method we present here is informed by the methods used to calculate convex hulls of points (Graham, 1972).
 However, in the context of the existing literature and up to our best knowledge, we are the first to propose a scanning algorithm to identify upper envelopes.
 Additionally, dynamic programming problems with discrete and continuous choices are a special case of mixed integer non-linear programming problems, where discrete and continuous choices optimize an arbitrary function.
-Relatively recent studies have characterized both sufficient and necessary first and second order conditions for classes of such problems (Jeyakumar et al., 2007; Jeyakumar and Srisatkunarajah, 2009), but so far, a condition that is both sufficient and necessary in the general setting remains elusive.
-Rather than derive sufficient first or second order conditions, our method recovers the optimal solution by computationally approximating the upper envelope of those points that satisfy the necessary conditions.
+Relatively recent studies have characterized both sufficient and necessary first and second order conditions for classes of such problems (Jeyakumar et al., 2007; Jeyakumar and Srisatkunarajah, 2009), but so far, a condition that is both sufficient first or second order conditions, our method recovers the optimal solution by computationally approximating the upper envelope of those points that satisfy the necessary conditions.